 Crispy fish & chips with mushy peas on a white plate

-It may be a quintessentially British takeaway, but an order from your local chippy can be high in fat and salt.
-A portion of mushy peas will count towards your 5-a-day, but don't forget these can be high in salt too.
+An order from your local chippy can be high in fat and salt.
+A portion of mushy peas will count towards your 5-a-day, but these can be high in salt too.
 Portion sizes are often on the generous side, so ask for fewer chips or share one portion between two.
 You can also add any condiments yourself, so you’re more in control of your salt intake.
-And finally, while white fish is a good source of protein, after it’s been battered and cooked in the deep-fat fryer, it’s no longer lean.
-Breadcrumbed fish may be a lower-fat option, or simply leave some of the batter behind.
+Breadcrumbed fish can be a lower fat option to battered fish, or simply leave some of the batter behind.
+Healthier options on a menu include mushy peas, baked beans and thick-cut chips (since they absorb less oil than thin-cut chips).

 5. Mexican